jacquelinewalsh/jacquelinewalsh.github.io/README.md

 **Background and Interests**

 I am currently a senior at The George Washington University studying Communication and Journalism.
 After I finish my undergraduate degree in the next few weeks, I am hoping to be admitted to Northwestern's Sports Journalism Masters program for Fall 2021.
-I am eager to apply the data journalism expertise I have developed over this semester through this course in my future journalism endeveours involving sports.
+I am eager to apply the data journalism skills I have developed over this semester through this course in my future journalism endeveours involving sports.

 **First R Assignment**